 The inline confirmation displays as the user interacts successfully with a form field.
 Use sparingly to avoid over-communicating with the user.

 There are two variations of the inline confirmation message depending on the content they’re associated with.

 Inline confirmation messages help guide users through complex flows or processes users might not be familiar with.
 They’re not confirmation messages, so keep them brief.

 These messages confirm that the user has filled out the form or done some other action correctly.
-If the user entered incorrect information, use the error messages pattern.
+Need an error message?
+See error messages patterns

 Here are a few tips for how to write helpful inline confirmation messages: